Margaret Cezair-Thompson: Early life and education

 Margaret Cezair-Thompson was born and raised in Kingston, Jamaica, where she attended Saint Andrew's High School for Girls.
-She is the daughter of Dudley J. Thompson, noted Jamaican barrister QC, who served as a Jamaican Government Minister and then as a diplomat (Ambassador-at- Large to Africa, stationed in Nigeria) and Genevieve Cezair-Thompson.
+She is the daughter of Dudley Thompson, noted Jamaican barrister QC, who served as a Jamaican Government Minister and then as a diplomat (Ambassador-at- Large to Africa, stationed in Nigeria) and Genevieve Cezair-Thompson.
 Cezair-Thompson acknowledges her father's influence in her work: "My father's life spanned almost a century of Caribbean and African Pan-Africanist history.
 Growing up listening to his many first-hand accounts of great events and people influenced me enormously."
 He met her mother, Genevieve, in Manchester, England, around the time of the Fifth Pan-African Congress.
 Cezair-Thompson's maternal grandfather, Dr. Hubert Cezair, was a Trinidadian doctor who practiced medicine in Manchester, England.

 Margaret Cezair-Thompson left Jamaica to study English literature, Drama, and Creative Writing at Barnard College (where she was mentored by Marjorie Housepian Dobkin).
 She then went on to complete her PhD at the Graduate Center of the City University of New York where she wrote her dissertation on Trinidadian writer V. S. Naipaul with the help of legendary American critic Alfred Kazin.
 Although she has lived outside Jamaica for many years, Cezair-Thompson retains strong ties to her native country.
 Like many characters in her novels, she was a child when Jamaica became an independent nation in 1962, and she has witnessed the country's changes.
 She currently lives in Massachusetts where she continues to work and write.